Tenant Fees Bill: Lords third reading

-The Tenant Fees Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Tuesday 11 December.
+The Tenant Fees Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 15 January.

 Members discussed the acceptance of multiple holding deposits for the same property, the approval and designation of client money protection schemes and the requirement to belong to such a scheme.